St Kilda Boat Ramp is part of the extensive St Kilda … Read More.. about St Kilda Boat Ramp

-We use flatstraps with carabiner’s – instead of traditional octopus straps with hooks – because they are sturdier and less prone to fly off by accident.
+Most importantly use flatstraps with carabiner’s, instead of traditional octopus straps with hooks, because they are sturdier and less prone to fly off by accident.
 However – like it’s octopus strap cousin – if you let go of a fully stretched strap it springs back hard.
 Watch your eyes and watch your knuckles when connecting and disconnecting!

 So here’s how we attach it firmly and securely so our cooler – and it’s contents – don’t fall off.
 Whether we’re pulling it up a pier or path – or while we’re fishing.